BlobbyDev/DoggoBot/README.md

 }
 ```

-I you need to change the emojis go to `emoji.json` and change it I recommend the value to be same as it is
+If you need to change the emojis go to `emoji.json` and change it I recommend the value to be same as it is

 ## Starting the Bot